 In his speech at the end of the four-day Vatican Summit, Pope Francis condemned clerical sexual abuse.
 He promised to confront abusers with “the wrath of God,” end cover-ups within the church, and make victims a priority.
 He also called the abuse involving children a “universal problem” present almost everywhere, with a vast majority of cases happening within the family.
 However, the Pope stopped short of proposing a concrete plan to stop the sexual abuse of children within the church.

 Summit moderator and former Vatican spokesperson Fr.
-Federico Lombardi said that one of the first steps taken will be bishops a handbook listing a set of guidelines on how to investigate and prosecute abuse cases.
-However, the guidelines states: “Civil law concerning of crimes to the appropriate authorities should always be followed.”
+Federico Lombardi said that one of the first steps taken will be to send bishops a handbook listing a set of guidelines on how to investigate and prosecute abuse cases.
+However, the guidelines states: “Civil law concerning reporting of crimes to the appropriate authorities should always be followed.”
 Who decides if an incident should be reported or not?